Ukraine: Russia said to be using more deadly weapons in war

 He said “the grain will be Russian” and “we don’t care who the buyer will be.”

-Balitsky added that the company is considering the purchase of grain from both this year and last year’s harvests, with collection beginning in two weeks.
 It was not clear if the farmers whose grain was being sold by Russia were getting paid.

-He said his administration would not forcibly appropriate grain or pressure producers to sell it.
+Balitsky said his administration would not forcibly appropriate grain or pressure producers to sell it.

+The head of Ukraine’s presidential office accused Russia’s military of shelling and burning grain fields ahead of the harvest.
+Andriy Yermak alleged Moscow is “trying to repeat” a Soviet-era famine which claimed the lives of over 3 million Ukrainians in 1932-33.

+“Our soldiers are putting out the fires, but (Russia’s) ‘food terrorism’ must be stopped,” Yermak wrote Saturday on Telegram.

+The accuracy of his and Balitsky’s claims could not be independently verified.

-RUSSIAN PASSPORTS FOR MELITOPOL RESIDENTS
+RUSSIAN PASSPORTS FOR UKRAINE RESIDENTS

-Russian forces occupying the southern Ukrainian city of Melitopol began handing out Russian passports to local residents Saturday, according to Russian state TASS agency.
+Russian forces occupying parts of southern Ukraine began handing out Russian passports to local residents Saturday.

+In the Kherson region, 23 residents accepted Russian passports, including the new Moscow-installed governor, Russian state news agency its Moscow-installed governor, Russian state news agency RIA Novosti reported.

+“For me, this is a truly historic moment.
+I have always thought that we are one country and one people,” the news agency quoted the governor, Volodymyr Saldo, as saying.

+Russian forces also started awarding passports in the occupied city of Melitopol, according to Russian state news agency TASS agency.
 A Telegram post by TASS cited a Russian-installed local official as the original source of the information.

-It did not specify how many Melitopol residents had requested or received Russian citizenship.
+It did not specify how many residents had requested or received Russian citizenship.

-Earlier on Saturday, the agency reported that more than 800,000 people in separatist-held territories in Ukraine’s industrial east had received Russian citizenship “through a simplified procedure” since April 2019.

 Melitopol is located outside of the Donbas in the region of Zaporizhzhia, which is still held partly by Ukraine.